zwenergy/swancolorHD/README.md

 # swancolorHD
 An open-source WonderSwan Color consolizer.

-This project is in a very early stage right now.
+This project is in a somewhat usable stage right now.
 Additionally, it needs the video core from sameer, to be [found here](https://github.com/hdl-util/hdmi).

 ## About